 Note that these signs might not always indicate Alzheimer’s.
-As such, you would still want to have the senior undergo a psychiatric evaluation.
+As such, you would still want to have the senior undergo a psychiatric evaluation for proper diagnosis.
 If they are under home health care in California, that evaluation is already a part of the service.
 Thus, you can get a diagnosis immediately.

 Managing Alzheimer’s In Your Senior Loved Ones

-Once your elderly loved one gets a positive diagnosis for Alzheimer’s, you need to create a management plan to help them cope with the disease.
+Once your elderly loved one gets a positive Alzheimer’s diagnosis, you need to create a management plan to help them cope with the disease.
 The main challenge here is helping them come to terms with their condition while still giving them enough freedom to perform activities they like.

 Creating A Soothing Environment

 The first thing that you need to provide a senior with the disease is a suitable environment to move in.
 Your goal here is to remove any potential stressors that can trigger episodes.

 Start by organizing all their stuff.
 Ensure that they can easily access all the things they regularly use, such as their personal belongings.
 You would also want to label the various items so they can follow which container has what.
 As a safety precaution, make sure that potentially dangerous items are outside of their reach.